AY2526S1-CS2113-T11-2/tp/docs/team/saheer17.md

 *   **Contributions to team-based tasks:**
     *   Created and formatted a shared Excel sheet to collaboratively manage and track User Stories by category.
-    *   Maintained the issue tracker.
+    *   Maintained the issue tracker and created product demonstration video.

 *   **Review/mentoring contributions:**
     *   Reviewed and mentored teammates on feature design and implementation, e.g. pull request [#55](https://github.com/AY2526S1-CS2113-T11-2/tp/pull/55), where I identified edge cases and suggested refactoring improvements.